 Once you recognize that your state of mind, your sobriety, and your peace are vulnerable, you can take steps to protect them.
 You can choose which people to allow into your life.
 You can decide to take part in activities that build you up.
 You can make choices for your mental and physical health.
 You can say no to situations that will tear you down, and you can work to protect yourself and your sobriety.

 Recovering can be an immensely powerful thing and many people in recovery immediately want to reach out to help others.
 Unfortunately, doing so too soon can be harmful to you and your sobriety.
 Glennon Doyle calls this the concept of “sharing from your scars”.

 When you share publicly, with a large audience, you open yourself up to criticism, feedback, and multiple interpretations.
 If your recovery is fresh and still painful, it can be difficult to offer the things you have learned in a way that is both helpful and easy to process.
 If something still hurts, putting it out for the world to see will hurt.
 Most of us have been taught that sharing is healing, but that does often depend on the audience.

-In early recovery, you should share with a close circle of trusted people, those who can commit time and energy to helping you heal.
+In early recovery, you should share with a close circle of trusted people, those who can commit time and energy to help you heal.
 Your therapists, close family, close friends, and your sobriety group.
-They will help you to heal and to move forward, because they care and they can dedicate the energy to it.
+They will help you to heal and to move forward because they care and they can dedicate the energy to it.

 Good luck working towards your sobriety.